TeXlyre/texlyre.github.io/docs/accounts/account-types.md

 ### Full Account Benefits

 Your projects persist indefinitely in your browser's local storage.
-This enables long-term project development, complex document workflows, and gradual accumulation of a personal LaTeX library.
+This enables long-term project development, complex document workflows, and gradual accumulation of a personal LaTeX/Typst library.

 Full accounts unlock file system backup capabilities, allowing you to connect TeXlyre to local folders for automatic synchronization.
 This feature works with cloud storage services to provide cross-device access and automatic backup.